Identifiability of linear compartmental tree models and a general formula for input-output equations: Background

 \subsection{Graphs associated to linear compartmental models}

-We define several auxiliary graphs arising from a linear compartmental model $\mathcal M = (G,In,Out,Leak)$. \begin{itemize} \item Recall that the \textit{leak-augmented graph}~\cite{singularlocus}, denoted by $\widetilde{G}$, is obtained from $G$ by adding (1) a new node, labeled by $0$ and referred to as the \textit{leak node}, and (2) for every $j \in Leak$, an edge $j \to 0$ with label $a_{0j}$.
+We define several auxiliary graphs arising from a linear compartmental model $\mathcal M = (G,In,Out,Leak)$. { Examples of such graphs are shown in Figure~\ref{fig:graphs}.} \begin{itemize} \item Recall that the \textit{leak-augmented graph}~\cite{singularlocus}, denoted by $\widetilde{G}$, is obtained from $G$ by adding (1) a new node, labeled by $0$ and referred to as the \textit{leak node}, and (2) for every $j \in Leak$, an edge $j \to 0$ with label $a_{0j}$.

 \item We introduce the graph $\widetilde{G}^*_i$ (where $i$ is some compartment), which is obtained from $\widetilde{G}$ by removing all outgoing edges from node $i$.
 We also define a related matrix, denoted by $A^*_i$, which is obtained from the compartmental matrix $A$ of $G$ by replacing the column corresponding to compartment-$i$ with zeros.